ncbi/vadr/documentation/build.md

 `v-build.pl -h`

 This will output the usage and available command-line options.
-Each option has a short description, but additional information on many of these options can be found below.
+Each option has a short description, but additional information on some of these options can be found below.
-For `v-build.pl` the available options are split into 8 different categories, each explained in their own subsection below.
+For `v-build.pl` the available options are split into eight different categories, each explained in their own subsection below.

 ### `v-build.pl` basic options<a name="options-basic"></a>